ysyk2021/ai-for-academic-writing-techniques-and-strategies-for-more-effective-research-and-dissertation/src/chapter-6-1.md

-# Importance of Ethical and Unbiased Academic Writing Practices

 As artificial intelligence (AI) becomes more prevalent in academic writing, it's important for writers to be aware of the potential ethical and bias issues that can arise.
 In this chapter, we will explore strategies for managing ethics and bias in AI-driven academic writing and the importance of ethical and unbiased academic writing practices.